Rubber hose animation

-The Oswald The Lucky Rabbit's theatrical cartoon film short Trolley Troubles (1927) is an early famous example of the rubber hose style of animation.
+A scene from Steamboat Willie (1928), in which Mickey Mouse steers a boat with exaggerated movements typical of rubber hose animation.

-Rubber hose animation was the first animation style that became standardized in the American animation industry field.
-The defining feature of the style is "rubber hose limbs" — arms, and sometimes legs, that are typically drawn as flowing curves, without articulation (no hinged wrists or elbows).
+Rubber hose animation was the first animation style that became standardized in the American animation industry.
+The defining feature of the style is "rubber-hose limbs"—arms, and sometimes legs, that are typically drawn as flowing curves, without articulation (no hinged knees or elbows).
 This style makes most moving animated objects exhibit a curving motion, resembling the physical properties of a rubber hose.
-The most famous examples of this style are Mickey Mouse, Popeye, Betty Boop, and Felix The Cat.
+The most famous examples of this style are Oswald the Lucky Rabbit, Mickey Mouse, Popeye and Felix the Cat.
 While the rubber hose art style fell out of fashion by the late 1930s, it has experienced a renewed interest since the early 2010s.

 History

 Beginnings and rise

+The 1930 Fleischer Studios short Swing You Sinners!, an example of Fleischer's signature mix of rubber hose animation, surreal visuals and dark subject matter.

-In the early days of hand drawn animation in the 1920s, studios in the United States of America were not located in Hollywood but in New York City.
-Back then, animation was a new phenomenon and there were no experienced animators around; yet there were skilled artists employed at newspapers creating comic strips, another relatively new medium.
-Many of them became fascinated with the introduction of moving drawings, and put their skills into this new exciting format.
+In the early days of hand drawn animation in the 1920s, American animation production companies were not located in Hollywood but in New York City.
+Back then, animation was a new phenomenon and there were no experienced animators around, yet there were skilled artists employed at newspapers creating comic strips, another relatively new medium.
+Many of them became fascinated with the introduction of moving drawings and put their skills into this new format.

 As animated cartoons became popular, the industry's small workforce of animators struggled to keep up.
 Their design choices were a mix of intention and necessity.

 Studios had to be sensitive to any new business trend to survive the competition.
 A consequence of this was that the designs of the most successful and popular cartoons had a great impact on the rest of the animation business.
 One such example was Otto Messmer's Felix the Cat, who quickly spawned imitators from different studios.
-Bill Nolan is credited with the introduction of the rubber hose style while animating Felix the Cat shorts in the 1920s.
+Bill Nolan is credited with the introduction of the rubber-hose style while animating Felix the Cat shorts in the 1920s.
 Nolan altered the design of the title character, giving Felix a rounder, smoother look.
 This new design, besides being faster to draft, also gave characters the "rubbery" limbs, with no knees or elbow joints, which they could stretch to far distances or be neatly tied in knots.
 Using such fluid, flexible movements made the animation process easier and faster, and the surreal quality of the resulting pictures captivated the audiences.
+Nolan would introduce a more refined style to Universal Pictures' Oswald the Lucky Rabbit series after he found work at Universal's newly founded cartoon division; the series' earlier animation style by Walt Disney and Ub Iwerks, a less surreal variant which is more reliant on mechanical humor, would form the basis for the popular Mickey Mouse series.